Office BuildingOscar Larson Performing Arts Center

 Walsh has performed in many music festivals, including the C.W.
 Post Chamber Music Festival, Aspen Music Festival, Opera Theater of Lucca, Italy, The Clarinet Summit, Domaine Forget in Quebec, Canada, and Tanglewood Institute.

-Walsh has given master classes and recitals in various high schools and universities including the University of Miami, University of Memphis, Southeast Missouri State University and The Juilliard School.
-He has been published in music journals on both the high school and collegiate levels as well as presented/performed in the National Association of College Wind and Percussion Instructors National Conference 2011, Tennessee Music Teachers Association and College Music Society.
+Walsh has given master classes and recitals in various high schools and universities including the University of Miami, University of Memphis, Southeast Missouri State University, North Dakota State University and The Juilliard School.
+He has been published in music journals for both collegiate and national levels.

-Prior to his appointment at SDSU, he taught at the University of Tennessee at Martin, and worked as a musicology assistant for the American Society of Composers, Authors, and Publishers (ASCAP).
+Prior to his appointment at SDSU, he taught at the University of Tennessee at Martin, and has also worked as Musicologist Assistant for the American Society of Composers, Authors, and Publishers (ASCAP).